Herrie82/android_device_lenovo_jd2019/README.md

 Device configuration for Lenovo Z5s
 =========================================

 The Lenovo Z5s (codenamed _"jd2019"_) L78071 is a mid-range smartphone from Lenovo.
 Released in December 2018.

+What doesn't work (as of May 10 2020):
+- RIL, can't connect to modem;
+- Fingerprint reader;
+- Screen lock;

-## Device specifications
+## Device specifications (info from GSMArena)

 Basic   | Spec Sheet
 -------:|:-------------------------